acestream/ace-network-docs/docs/system-tokens/ace-token.md

 # Ace Token (XAT)

-**Ace Token (XAT)** is a utility, native system token asset-backed with an Internet bandwidth, premium content and all Ace Network services.
+**Ace Token (XAT)** is a utility, native system token asset-backed with an Ace Stream P2P CDN bandwidth (over 200000 Tbps), premium content and all Ace Network services.

 Ace Token gives access to all Ace Network services and facilities and is the sole means of payment for Network fees for account registration and transactions between Network members.